 Any firm engaging in public practice, or providing accounting services including but not limited to bookkeeping, payroll, accounts preparation, tax advisory or tax compliance services must register with CIIPA by completing this form.
 Public Practice Firms already registered with CIIPA according to the Accountants Law, do not need to register separately.

 CIIPA has carried out a risk assessment in relation to accounting services in the Cayman Islands which can be used by firms to inform their own risk assessment and for CIIPA to inform its supervisory plan.
-The full Risk Assessment can be found here.
-The complete Guidance for the accountancy profession can be found here.

 Financial Sanctions Notices